 Demand trends: Demand for coated mechanical paper is more closely linked to that of demand for magazines.
 Readership, subscriptions, circulation, pagination and advertising revenue continue to decrease in larger markets as consumers opt for digital formats.

 Sales: Sappi's sales revenue from coated mechanical paper was 74% higher than last year, due to reduced supply as economic activity resumed post-Covid-19.
 Volumes were approximately 26% higher than the prior period.
 This year, the global market contracted by approximately 8% relative to the prior year.

 Uncoated woodfree paper is used for letterheads, business stationery, photocopy paper, books, brochures, envelopes, pamphlets and magazines.
 Sappi manufactures and sells uncoated woodfree paper in our European and South African businesses.
 Our main customers in this sector are paper merchants, commercial printers and retailers.

-Demand trends: Demand for uncoated woodfree paper is not expected to decline over the next several years, with limited growth coming from emerging markets.
+Demand trends: Demand for uncoated woodfree paper is expected to marginally decline over the next several years.

-Sales: Our sales from uncoated woodfree paper were 1% higher than last year, largely as a result of the resumption of global economic activity as Covid-19 lockdowns eased.
-Globally, demand increased by approximately 1% in the current financial year.
+Sales: Our sales revenue from uncoated woodfree paper was 26% higher than last year, largely as a result of the resumption of global economic activity as Covid-19 lockdowns eased.
+Globally, demand decreased by approximately 1% in the current financial year.

 Newsprint is manufactured from mechanical and bleached chemical pulp, with uses including the printing of newspapers and advertising inserts.
 We manufacture and sell newsprint from our South African business.

 Sales: Newsprint volumes continue to be impacted by the negative impacts of Covid-19 on the economy, however, no production curtailment was necessary in the current financial year.
-Our volumes and sales were above the prior year by approximately 21% and 24%, respectively.
-Globally, newsprint demand declined 6% versus 2020.
+Relative to the prior year, our volumes were 4% down and sales revenue was 3% higher.
+Globally, newsprint demand declined 5% versus 2021.